Lost Cosmonauts: Andrei Mikoyan

 Andrei Mikoyan was reportedly killed together with a second crew member in an attempt to reach the Moon ahead of the Americans in early 1969.
-Due to system malfunction, they failed to get into lunar orbit and shot past the Moon.
+Due to system malfunction, they supposedly failed to get into lunar orbit and shot past the Moon.

 This story, which circulated in 2000, may have been based on the plot of an episode of the television series The Cape.
 The episode "Buried in Peace" first aired on October 28, 1996.
 In it, a Space Shuttle crew on a mission to repair a communications satellite encounters a derelict Soviet spacecraft with a dead crew—the result of a secret attempt to beat the United States to the Moon in the 1960s.
-Tom Nowicki played Major Andrei Mikoyan, a Russian member of the Space Shuttle crew in the story.
+Tom Nowicki played Major Andrei Mikoyan, a Russian member of the Space Shuttle crew, in the story.